Diversifying our state revenue is critical for equitably funding our future

 By Paige Knight, MPP

-In order to provide the opportunities necessary for our children to thrive both now and into the future, New Mexico needs to ensure we have revenue that is adequate, sustainable, and equitable.
+In order to provide the opportunities necessary for our children to thrive both now and into the future, New Mexico needs to ensure that investments in services like education and public safety are adequately, sustainably, and equitably funded.

-But due to past tax cuts that favored the wealthy and well-connected, combined with our overdependence on volatile oil and gas revenues, our ability to continually invest in the programs and services that help families build a brighter future – like quality public education, child care assistance for working parents, economic development initiatives, and behavioral health services – is at risk.
+That funding comes primarily from tax revenue, but because of past tax cuts that favored the wealthy and well-connected, combined with our overdependence on volatile oil and gas revenues, our funding is neither adequate or sustainable nor is it equitable.
+This puts our ability to consistently invest in the programs and services that help families and businesses build a brighter future – like quality public education, child care assistance for working parents, economic development initiatives, and behavioral health services – at risk.

-With sustainable state revenues, we can build a stronger, more prosperous New Mexico.
-Here are the top five reasons New Mexico needs to focus on diversifying our revenue streams now, and recommendations on where we can begin.
+While current revenue projections are rosy, our state’s history has taught us that this is unreliable and underlines one of our state’s long-term problems: our revenue goes up and down like a roller coaster.
+With equitable and sustainable state revenues, we can build a stronger, more prosperous New Mexico.
+What follows are the top five reasons New Mexico needs to focus on diversifying our revenue streams now, and recommendations on where we can begin.

-1. We are dangerously dependent on the boom-and-bust cycle of the oil and gas industry
+1. We are dangerously dependent on the boom-and-bust oil and gas industry

 Our state budget remains overly reliant on revenues from the oil and gas industry.
-In fiscal year (FY) 2021, about 30% of our state revenues were attributable to oil and gas activity.
-The industry’s inherent volatility makes it difficult for New Mexico to meet the budget needs of our schools, hospitals, courts, and more on a consistent basis (see Figure I).
-When market cycles that are out of our control result in a drop in oil and gas prices and production – and therefore a drop in state revenue – lawmakers often choose to make cuts to our state budget and the programs and services that families rely on rather than raise revenue elsewhere.
+About one-third of our state revenues are attributable to oil and gas activity.
+The industry’s inherent volatility makes it difficult for New Mexico to meet the budget needs of our schools, hospitals, courts, and more on a consistent basis.
+When market cycles that are out of our control result in a drop in oil and gas prices and production – and therefore a drop in state revenue – lawmakers often choose to make cuts to our state budget and the programs and services that families and businesses rely on rather than raise revenue elsewhere (see Figure I).

-New Mexico’s revenues are ranked the fourth most volatile in the nation by Pew Trusts, with Figure II clearly demonstrating in grey the ups and downs of our oil and gas revenues, known as severance taxes.
+New Mexico’s revenues are ranked the fourth most volatile in the nation by Pew Trusts, with Figure II clearly demonstrating in red the ups and downs of our oil and gas revenues, known as severance taxes, in comparison to the other, much more stable sources (the blue and gold lines).

 We cannot continue oscillating between revenue booms and busts.
 New Mexico needs more stable and fair revenues to make sure we can provide the necessary programs and services that help New Mexico’s families thrive, regardless of the global price of oil.